sanctuuary/restape/README.md

 # RestAPE
-RESTful API for the APE librry
+RESTful API for the APE library, based on Spring Boot.